ericproffitt/TopicModelsVB.jl/README.md

 ```

 ### Correlated Topic Model
-For our next model, let's upgrade to a (filtered) correlated topic model.
+For our next model, let's upgrade to a (filtered) correlated topic model (fCTM).

 Filtering the correlated topic model will dynamically identify and suppress stop words which would otherwise clutter up the topic distribution output.